qwantum-websites/Animated-Dashboard/README.md

 An SVG dashboard illustration animated using anime.js

-Checkout its integration in https://www.qwantum.be/
+Checkout its integration on https://www.qwantum.be/